darkbloom-dance/GarterLoop/README.md

 GarterLoop is a utility for running sound at variety shows made with Max/MSP.

-:caution: It is very rough around the edges (and also the everywhere else) :cuation:
+:caution: It is very rough around the edges (and also the everywhere else) :caution:

 ## Background